MolotovCherry/Android-ImageMagick7/README.md

 Check out the release page for the [latest built binaries](https://github.com/MolotovCherry/Android-ImageMagick7/releases).
 This is built using the [default configuration](https://github.com/MolotovCherry/Android-ImageMagick7/blob/master/Application.mk).
 If you need a special configuration (for example OpenCL), you will need to build it for yourself from source.

 - OpenCL support is available for Qualcomm.
 OpenCL is recommended over OpenMP.
 Please [go here](https://github.com/MolotovCherry/Android-ImageMagick7/tree/master/libopencl/qualcomm/lib) in order to learn how to setup OpenCL build for the project.

-# KMagick

-Check out the [KMagick](https://github.com/MolotovCherry/kmagick) repo for instructions on how to use ImageMagick with Kotlin in your project (instead of the binary).

 # Setup, testing, FAQ, and all other questions